elastic/integrations/packages/aws/docs/lambda.md

 ## Event Source Mapping Metrics

-This integration can also collect Event Source Mapping metrics.
-Event Source Mapping metrics track how your Lambda function processes records from event sources (like Amazon SQS, DynamoDB, or Kinesis).
-These metrics are collected when you set up an Event Source Mapping (trigger) for your Lambda function if you enable the __Enable metrics__ option.
-Enabling this feature incurs additional costs.
+This integration can also collect Event Source Mapping (ESM) metrics, which track how your Lambda function processes records from event sources like Amazon SQS, DynamoDB, or Kinesis.

+To collect these metrics, you must:
+1. Enable Event Source Mapping for your Lambda function by following the steps outlined in the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-metrics-types.html#event-source-mapping-metrics).
+2. Enable the configuration flag `Collect Event Source Mapping metrics`.

+**Note:** Enabling this feature may incur additional costs.

 Important notes:
 - Metrics are only available when your Event Source Mapping is active and __Enable metrics__ is selected.